Nelonn/coprolite/README.md

 You can manually define plugins directory for coprolite using `-Dcoprolite.pluginsFolder=./coprolite_plugins`, by default it's `./plugins`

+### If you are using PAPERWEIGHT

+Set this flag in build script

+`paperweight.reobfArtifactConfiguration = io.papermc.paperweight.userdev.ReobfArtifactConfiguration.MOJANG_PRODUCTION`

 ## Plugin structure

 See [example plugin](https://github.com/Nelonn/coprolite-example-plugin)